Vishesh-Goyal7/SkillAI/README.md

 |–– frontend/                       # ReactJS based frontend
 |–– requirements.txt                # List of python libraries necessary to run the model
 |–– Operation_brain/
-|   |–– All trials at making the brain
+|   |–– All experimental trials during the foundational brain development
 |–– Preprocess/
 |–– |–– P1_Get_Unique.py            # List of all the unique jobs in the dataset
 |–– Logs.txt                        # My personal journey in making of this model